JiahaoLi2003/JiahaoLi2003.github.io/_pages/about.md

 - Participating in project [ChatDev](https://github.com/OpenBMB/ChatDev): Championed the open-source repository through comprehensive testing, optimized the dialogue-related mechanisms between agents, analyzed the generated logs, and carrying out routine maintenance.

 - Engaging in research on experiential Co-Learning of agents, by accumulating experience, collaborating with other agents, and making critical decisions.
+Forming a [paper](https://arxiv.org/abs/2312.17025) and a patent pending.

 - Now exploring the way to further improve the effect of the memory mechanism.

+- Participating in the review of EMNLP-2023.

  **Innovation and Entrepreneurship Training Program for College Students - Generating adversarial text**

  continuing...